 Athlos Academy of St. Cloud believes that a neat and orderly appearance is a positive factor for school safety and success.
 In keeping with that belief, the following dress code shall be adhered to by all students enrolled in Athlos Academy of St. Cloud.
 The expectation is that students will dress in a manner that reflects positively on the district at all school related activities.
-All students are required to be in uniform daily with the exception of free dress days and spirit days that will be noted on the website calendar.
+All students are required to be in uniform daily with the exception of free dress days, dollar dress days, and spirit days that will be noted on the website calendar and school activity calendar.

 Students' free exercise of religious beliefs through dress and appearance shall be protected; clothing should be clean and should fit properly; and guardians are advised to mark all removable clothing with the student's name in permanent ink.
-Should a family, for religious reasons, prefer to wear long skirts instead of the uniform bottoms, solid color, navy blue or black skirts are acceptable.
+Should a family, for religious reasons, prefer to wear long skirts instead of the uniform bottoms, skirts in a solid color including black, navy blue, grey or red are acceptable.